afg-education/100-days-of-code/r1-log.md

 ### R1D25 - May 16, Saturday -- R1D25 May 18, Monday :

 Today's Progress: I say, off days.
 Had to format my PC.
 Worked on my garden, spent time with my family.
 I did read, solved couple of codewars katas, watched some coding related streams nonetheless.
 From this point forward, I will commit to spending min.
 1 hour to a project.
 First one will be the portfolio website.

+### R1D26 - May 19, Tuesday -- R1D29 May 22, Friday :

+Today's Progress: I have completed React, Redux, React and Redux Sections on @freeCodeCamp.
+Started working on a twitch bot, connected to Twitch API.
+Started working on a Game Suggestion App from app-ideas list of @florinpop17.